 GOOS and GOARCH can build the source code without the help of a compiler.

-This article is about helping you to understand go run, go build and go install better and also enlightens the fact that the commands might seem similar but at the backend, they work differently and all three have their own purpose.
+This article is about helping you to understand go run, go build, and go install better and also enlightens the fact that the commands might seem similar but at the backend, they work differently, and all three have their own purpose in the context of go development.